mskrasnov/mskrasnov/README.md

 ## 💡 About me

-Student (first course) from Russia, Dzerzhinsk.
+Student (second course) from Russia, Dzerzhinsk.
 I have experience in creating cross-platform applications (written in Rust) that can run on Windows and Linux.

 **My skills:**